 Philadelphia Va Medical Center pvamc Addiction Recovery Unit is an addiction treatment center located at 39th And Woodland Avenue in the 19104 zip code in Philadelphia, PA.

 It is operated by the U. S. Department of Veterans Affairs.
-Philadelphia Va Medical Center pvamc Addiction Recovery Unit provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Philadelphia Va Medical Center pvamc Addiction Recovery Unit include brief intervention services, counseling for trauma victims and anger management.
-Philadelphia Va Medical Center pvamc Addiction Recovery Unit also specializes in detox services and offers inpatient opioid detox, inpatient cocaine detoxification and in-patient methamphetamines detoxification.
-Philadelphia Va Medical Center pvamc Addiction Recovery Unit provides outpatient heroin detoxification, outpatient heroin rehabilitation and long term heroin rehab.
-It also provides supervised heroin detox and residential heroin addiction treatment.
+Philadelphia Va Medical Center pvamc Addiction Recovery Unit provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Philadelphia Va Medical Center pvamc Addiction Recovery Unit include motivational incentives, 12 step rehabilitation and brief intervention services.
+Philadelphia Va Medical Center pvamc Addiction Recovery Unit also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and in-patient methamphetamines detoxification.
+Philadelphia Va Medical Center pvamc Addiction Recovery Unit provides outpatient methadone/buprenorphine/naltrexone treatment, inpatient hospital addiction treatment and outpatient heroin detox.
+It also provides residential treatment for heroin abuse and medical heroin detox.

 Call (855) 489-3619 for 24/7 with treatment.